WineEducation.com

-Standing in front of rows and rows of wines to choose from is a daunting task, and it is not made easier by the slim pickings in the reasonable price range of $10 or under.
-[Note: In 1996 when I wrote this you could still find a bottle of decent wine for under $10.
-Now it is closer to $15. -SR]
+Standing in front of rows and rows of wines to choose from is a daunting task, and it is not made easier by the slim pickings in the reasonable price range of $15 or under.

-Armed with a little philosophy, and perhaps our shopping list, the task becomes, if not easy, at least less daunting.
+Armed with a little philosophy, the task becomes, if not easy, at least less daunting.

 Never forget that wine production is a business like any other.
 As such the most popular items are the most expensive; although not always the best.